HiiDrons/keyboard-shortcuts/README.md

 #About the repository:
 There are files
-"browser shortcuts"
+"browser shortcuts",
-"combinations for game"
+"combinations for game",
-"Combinations for the entire PC"
+"Combinations for the entire PC".